 Pre-processing of foreign text also supports the aforementioned techniques.
 For instance, the approach used in [C. Frans, Siti Mariyah, and Setia Pramana, “Sentiment analysis: a comparison of deep learning neural network algorithm with SVM and naϊve Bayes for Indonesian text,” Journal of Physics: Conference Series, vol. 971, p.
 012049, 2018, doi: 10.1088/1742-6596/971/1/012049.] involves the following five main steps: Case Folding, Word Tokenizing, Stop Word Removal, Stemming, Text Formalization.
 Of note, the importance of checking for any typos in the given text is also highlighted.
 Indeed, one such small mistake can alter the sentiment of a word and so this can have a negative impact on the performance.

 However, this does not come without its flaws.
 As [ElBeltagy, Samhaa R, T. Khalil, A. Halaby, and M. Hammad, “Combining Lexical Features and a Supervised Learning Approach for Arabic Sentiment Analysis,” in Computational Linguistics and Intelligent Text Processing, 2018, pp. 307–319.] and [A. C. Forte and Brazdil, Pavel B, “Determining the Level of Clients’ Dissatisfaction from Their Commentaries,” Computational Processing of the Portuguese Language, vol. 9727, no. 016–0621, pp. 74–85, 2016, DOI: 10.1007/9783319415529_7.] point out, a problem arises following data stemming.
 A. C Forte et al. discovered that since the work done is based on foreign languages, when stemming was applied to the text, the meaning of a word was also changed and therefore, stemming was discarded.
 This problem was overcome through the use of lemmatization, which selects a representative form (e.g. infinitive) from a given set of words having the same root.
 To carry out lemmatization, a dictionary-based tool was utilised, which involves a large set of dictionaries built using large datasets.
 An additional advantage of this is that the tool allows for the addition of manual entries.
 Base forms of lexicon entries were added to a “stem list” to ensure that any word matching those on the list, does not get stemmed beyond its base form.
 Both the tweets/texts and lexicon entries are lemmatized and stemmed using this tool, prior to any matching steps.
-When a match occurs between text in the input, and a lexicon entry, a unique term is added to the input text immediately after the matching sentiment termThis depends on whether the match was with a positive or negative entry.
+When a match occurs between text in the input and a lexicon entry, a unique term is added to the input text immediately after the matching sentiment term.
+This depends on whether the match was with a positive or negative entry.

 To further prepare the required data for the problem of sentiment analysis, several works [V. S. Lakshmi, K Janan, J. P. S. Joshua, and M. Sharoz, “Predicting supervised machine learning performances for sentiment analysis using contextual based approaches,” Journal of Physics: Conference Series, vol. 1916, Art. no. 1, 2021, doi: 10.1088/1742-6596/1916/1/012117.][Nichole thesis] decided to use POS tags.
 In linguistics, part-of-speech tagging is used, which involves assigning a word in text to a particular “category” of speech, based on both its definition and its context.
 A simplified form of this is commonly taught to school-age children, when categorising words as nouns, verbs, adjectives, adverbs, etc. However, in the work done by Nichole et al., the POS tagger proved to be uninformative in the case of their corpus.
 Hence, what is certain about text pre-processing is that there are several ways to go about it, however a system that is practically faultless is yet to be designed.